-The connection can be done with
+The connection can be made with

-- A connection with an LAN cable as described in the wiring chapter.
-If Internet is available at your router, there is no special configuration to do. - An Wi-Fi connection that can be selected in the second page of the internet connection configuration.
+- Ethernet cable as described in the wiring chapter.
+If Internet is available at your router, there is no special configuration to do. - Wi-Fi connection that can be selected in the second page of the internet connection configuration.
 Scan the available Wi-Fi, select one and enter your password.

-The Wi-Fi connection requires the USB Wi-Fi stick provided by Studer.
-Don't use any other stick as there are drivers necessary and there is a high probability that it will not work.
+The Wi-Fi connection on nx-interface requires the USB Wi-Fi stick provided by Studer.
+Don't use any other Wi-Fi module.